We are committed to providing the best dental care for all children, regardless of their developmental or other special healthcare needs.

 How can I prevent dental problems for my special child?

-A first dental visit by the first birthday will start your child on a lifetime of good dental health.
-Our office will take a full medical history, gently examine your child's teeth and gums, then plan preventive care designed for your child's needs.
+An initial dental visit by the first birthday will start your child on a lifetime of good dental health.
+Our office will take a full medical history, gently examine your child’s teeth and gums, and plan preventive care designed for your youngster’s needs.

 Will preventive dentistry benefit my child?